 A Cincinnati publication that focuses specifically on the mental fortitude

 "I work with Terri and he is a great guy.
 Probably one of the most chill dudes I know.
 I really just saw a change in him today.
 He was flippin' a wrench on my bro Flingus' old Mazda Miata.
 He is so sick when it comes to replacing struts, it's insane.
 Anyway, yeah, out of the corner of my eye I saw Terry jerk a little bit and drop his wrench.
-He just got super tense and his eyes just started--like--bulging out of his head.
-I just don't know what's up with him, we were supposed to go out to Jake's Beer Drinking Place tonight to drink beers out of beer cups but I just don't know..."
+He just got super tense and his eyes just started, like, bulging out of his head.
+I just don't know what's up with him, we were supposed to go out to Jake's Beer Drinking Place tonight to drink beers out of beer cups but now...I just don't know..."

-One can never attempt to fully understand the complexities of the mind of a mechanic.
-Many great minds have speculated as to what could have turned one of Cincinnati's most legendary wrench turners into a complete catatonic.
+One can never attempt to fully understand the complexities of the mind.
+Ever since Terri's story got out, countless specialists have speculated as to what could have turned one of Cincinnati's most legendary wrench turners into a complete catatonic.

-"Last time I saw Terri was that day when he went stiff.
-I saw saw him cling to Bill's shirt later that night and I thought to myself that I can't be with a guy with problems.
-In fact, I need a lot more money to feel like I'm happy.
-I divorced Terri by mail that same night and married a few men that I met at Jake's Beer Drinking Place that night.
-They bought me beers inside beer cups and we went to a hotel later.
+Nanned explained that the "last time I saw Terri was the day when he went stiff.
+I saw saw him cling to Bill's shirt in pure terror that day and I thought to myself 'I can't be with a guy with problems.'
+In fact, I knew then that need a lot more money to feel like I'm really happy in life so I divorced Terri by mail that same night and married a few men that I met at Jake's Beer Drinking Place.
+They bought me beers inside beer cups.
+We went to a hotel later.
 I love them."

 Bunky, his old pal from the auto mechanic shop, was visiting with him bedside.
-Still in his mechanic garb and blue work shirt, Bill hunched over Terri's twisted frame as he spoke sweetly and softly into Terri's ear.
-It was then that we noticed he was reading passages out of a book about Tater Tots.
-As we discovered, Bill makes a special visit to Terri's room every night to read passages from his favorite books, including:
+Still in his mechanic garb and blue work shirt, Bunky hunched over Terri's twisted frame and spoke sweetly and softly into Terri's ear.
+It was then that we noticed he was reading passages.
+As we discovered, he makes a special visit to Terri's room every night to read from his favorite books.

--My Faith in the Sword by Jones Boss
+"My Faith in the Sword" by Jones Boss

--How They're Made: Tater Tots by Pibby Rugg and Boon Nip-Nodbod
+"How They're Made: Tater Tots" by Pibby Rugg and Boon Nip-Nodbod

--Widget's Naughty Place by Yip Schooner
+"Widget's Naughty Place" by Yip Schooner